Vendor and Marketing Policy

 Vendors properly invited to the Law School must comply with the terms of their invitation as well as the following specific restrictions.
 Vendor representatives who are enrolled students must also comply with the following specific restrictions.

 Vendor representatives who are enrolled at Suffolk University are not permitted to make classroom announcements regarding Vendor products, services or programs.
 Additionally, they may not host tables in common areas or use university licensed virtual meeting tools (such as Zoom or Teams). for solicitation activities.

-The sending of or forwarding of unsolicited e-mails or virtual postings to Law School students, university managed on-line communities (such as Blackboard or SUConnect) or list-serves regarding Vendor products, services, or programs is strictly prohibited.
+The sending of or forwarding of unsolicited e-mails or virtual postings to Law School students, university managed on-line communities (such as Canvas or SUConnect) or list-serves regarding Vendor products, services, or programs is strictly prohibited.

 No flyers, posters or other marketing materials may be posted or placed within Sargent Hall.
 Vendors may not leave sales materials in classrooms, common areas or on the racks located outside of the elevators or stairs, which are reserved exclusively for Law School publications.